How to Become a Web Designer

 Figma

-A relatively new tool compared to some on this list, Figma has nevertheless already built a large fanbase among Designers as a feature-loaded tool that many love to use for interface design and prototyping.
+A relatively new tool compared to some on this list, Figma has nevertheless already built a large fanbase among Web Designers as a feature-loaded tool that many love to use for interface design and prototyping.

 Figma features an easy-to-use, vector-based interface that makes designing websites a breeze.
 The same things that can be accomplished with Sketch or Adobe XD, can also be done with Figma.